crossfidev/Plexus-Pool/docs/developer/testing.rst

    randomized inputs.

 Example test:
- - Crowbar is used in :opam:`data-encoding`, a Tezos component that has been spun off into its own opam package.
+ - Crowbar is used in :opam:`data-encoding`, a mineplex component that has been spun off into its own opam package.
 For instance, :opam:`data-encoding` uses Crowbar to `verify that serializing and deserializing a value